 Offprints.
-The corresponding author of an article will receive a copy of the issue, a pdf file, and 20 offprints of each article (further offprints may be ordered in advance at cost).
-Authors of Notes will receive a copy of the issue and a pdf file.
-Book reviewers, will receive a pdf file (unless a printed version is requested).
+The corresponding author of an Article or Note will receive a pdf file and may request up to 10 printed offprints prior to publication (additional offprints may be ordered at standard rates).
+Book reviewers, will receive a pdf file (unless a printed version is requested in advance).

 Copyright.
 Authors offer papers on the understanding that, if accepted, copyright remains with them, but the Nautical Archaeology Society shall be assigned an exclusive licence to publish the article.
 This includes illustrations, but relates only to the particular combination of text and illustrations, and gives no rights for other use of illustrations.
 The Exclusive Licence Form will be sent for signature after an article is accepted.
 The Publisher will not put any limitation on the personal freedom of the author to use material published in the Journal in other subsequent works.
 Articles, Notes and Reviews will only proceed to production once the signed copyright form has been received.

 If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email prompting them to login into Author Services; where via the Wiley Author Licensing Service (WALS) they will be able to complete the license agreement on behalf of all authors on the paper.